Pneumococcal Vaccination for Adults

 If you are moderately to severely ill, your doctor may recommend waiting to get the shot until after you recover.
 The CDC says you can still get the vaccines if you have a mild illness, such as a cold or low-grade fever.

 It is not known whether the PPSV23 and PCV13 vaccines are safe to get during pregnancy.
-However, there have been no reports of harm to babies whose mothers received the vaccine before realizing they were pregnant.
+But there have been no reports of harm to babies whose mothers received the vaccine before realizing they were pregnant.
 Pregnant women should only receive these vaccinations if they are clearly needed.

 What Are the Side Effects and Risks of the Pneumococcal Vaccine?